What is agile leadership?

 The opposite pole is an environment in which theory X is promoted - consciously or unconsciously.
 The belief here is that people are lazy by nature and try to avoid work as much as possible.
 According to theory X, people need to be extrinsically motivated.
 They need to be guided by guidelines and rewarded or sanctioned by appropriate measures.
 Many traditionally structured organizations have rules and instruments that are aligned to Theory X.

-Agile leadership means that I create a framework that pays into the Theory Y picture.
+Agile leadership and agile leadership means that I create a framework that pays into Theory Y ideas.

 Agility means designing an organization according to Y principles - and letting go of X techniques.
 This requires trust, courage and foresight.
 That's why agility is easy to understand, but challenging to implement.